oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 - Enabling the use of worked examples in hints and feedback.
 (We will do this later once we have tried out the functionality in subtopic pages and skill descriptions.)
 - Implementing the more detailed validation described in the PRD (for limiting the number of worked examples to 2 if there are no images, or limiting them to 3 if there are images).
 For now, we will go with a general limit of 2.

-**Size of this project:** Large (\~350 hours)
+**Size:** Large (\~350 hours)

 **Difficulty**: Moderate/Hard

 **Potential mentors:** @kevintab95

-**Product Clarifier:** @seanlip

-**Technical Clarifier:** @kevintab95
+**Product/technical clarifiers:** @seanlip (product), @kevintab95 (technical)

 **Required knowledge/skills:**
-- General
-  - Figure out the root cause of an issue and communicate it well using a debugging doc.
+- Figure out the root cause of an issue and communicate it well using a [debugging doc](https://github.com/oppia/oppia/wiki/Debugging-Docs).
 - Debug and fix CI failures/flakes.
-- Web:
 - Write Python code with unit tests.
 - Write TS + Angular code with unit tests.
 - Write or modify e2e/acceptance tests.
 - Write or modify Beam jobs, with tests.

 **Related issues:**
 - [RTE-related issues](https://github.com/orgs/oppia/projects/3/views/8?sliceBy%5Bvalue%5D=Creators%3A+RTE+bugs)